algmyr/ComplexSeminar/slides.markdown

 ## Ontological assumption

-* All the existing knowledge can be formalized as a set determinated set of elements.
+* All the existing knowledge can be formalized as a set determined set of elements.

 ## The Chinese room argument